Last Updated 7th March 2023

-26.1 These Rules may be altered by resolution at an annual or extraordinary general meeting provided that the resolution shall not be passed unless carried by a majority of at least 75% of the Members present and entitled to vote at the general meeting, the notice of which contains particulars of the proposed alteration or addition.
+26.1 These Rules may be altered by resolution at an Annual General Meeting or Extraordinary General Meeting.
+Any resolution to alter these Rules shall require a majority of at least 75% of the Members present and entitled to vote at the General Meeting, the notice of which contains particulars of the proposed alteration or addition.

-26.2 As soon as possible and in any case within 28 days after the making of any alteration or addition to these rules the Honorary Secretary must give written notice of the alteration or addition to the proper Licensing Authority.
+26.2 As soon as possible and in any case within twenty-eight days after the making of any alteration or addition to these Rules the Honorary Secretary must give written notice of the alteration or addition to the proper Licensing Authority.

 27. Use of Facilities

-27.1 The Club agrees that all players and other persons using the facilities of the Club will be required, as a condition of such use, to agree to be bound by and subject to these rules, the rules and regulations of the relevant CLTA, the LTA Rules and the LTA Disciplinary Code, such agreement to contain an express acknowledgement that the Contracts (Rights of Third Parties) Act 1999 applies and that the LTA and the CLTA can enforce any breach at its option and in its sole discretion.
+27.1 All Members and other persons using the facilities of the Club will be required, as a condition of such use, to agree to be bound by and subject to these Rules, the rules and regulations of the relevant CLTA, the LTA Rules and the LTA Disciplinary Code, such agreement to contain an express acknowledgement that the Contracts (Rights of Third Parties) Act 1999 applies and that the LTA and the CLTA can enforce any breach at its option and in its sole discretion.

 28.1 The Club’s financial year will run from 1 October to 30 September annually.

 28.2 All moneys payable to the Club shall be received by the person authorised by the Management Committee to receive such moneys and shall be deposited in a bank account in the name of the Club.
-Wherever possible payments from the account will be made by the person authorised by the Management Committee by electronic bank transfer.
-All such payments – and cheque payments where required – will be authorised by the Honorary Secretary, an honorary Section Secretary or the Honorary Treasurer, as appropriate.
-Any moneys not required for immediate use may be invested as the Management Committee in its discretion thinks fit.
+Payments from the account will be made by the person authorised by the Management Committee by electronic bank transfer.
+All such payments will be authorised by the Honorary Secretary, Honorary Section Secretary or the Honorary Treasurer, as appropriate.
+Any moneys not required for immediate use may be invested as the Management Committee at its discretion.

 28.3 The Management Committee shall have power to authorise the payment of remuneration and expenses to any officer, member of the Management Committee, Member or employee of the Club and to any other person or persons for services rendered to the Club.
 The remuneration of a member of the Management Committee, Member or employee of the Club or other person may take any form and may include any arrangements in connection with the payment of a pension, allowance or gratuity, or any death or sickness or disability benefits to, or in respect of, that person.